ThatsVie/atlas-web_back_end/ES6_basic/README.md

 `12-main.js`: Demonstrates the functionality of the `createReportObject` by using it to manage and report on employee department data dynamically.

 `12-createReportObject.js`:  This file defines `createReportObject`, a function that encapsulates employee data and provides a method to count the number of departments.
 This exemplifies the use of ES6 features to create more interactive and self-contained modules.

+### Task 13
+`100-main.js`: This script serves as a test for the functionality provided by the `createIteratorObject` function.

+`100-createIteratorObject.js`: This file contains the `createIteratorObject` function, which creates an iterator for iterating through all employees listed under any department.
+It utilizes ES6 features like the iterator protocol and computed property names.

+### Task 14

 ## Installation
 Clone this repository and navigate to the project directory.